Bentleigh East: History

 The suburb, like its neighbour Bentleigh, was named after the infamous Victorian politician Thomas Bent.
 Part of East Bentleigh was inside the original grant of land bought by English farmer and brewer, Henry Dendy, in 1841.
 He bought 5120 acre which was bounded on the west by Port Phillip Bay, then North Road, East Boundary Road and South Road.

-East Bentleigh police station closed in the early 1990s and the building remains standing on the corner of East Boundary Road and Omeo Court, near Centre Road (opposite the hotel).
+East Bentleigh police station closed in the early 1990s.
+The building no longer remains standing on the corner of East Boundary Road and Omeo Court, near Centre Road (opposite the hotel).

 The East Village urban renewal plan (for the 25-hectare industrial/commercial site on the corner of East Boundary Road and North Road) will transition the site into a bustling hub of innovative jobs (some existing Virginia park businesses will remain), diverse housing, schools, shopping/dining and open space.

 Population

 In the 2016 census, there were 27,635 people in Bentleigh East.
-62.5% of people were born in Australia.
+62.5% of residents were born in Australia.